danieljcave/inphysical-website/README.md

 ### Programs & Libraries Used
 1. [Visual Studio Code (VSCode)](https://code.visualstudio.com/)
-    - Primary programing editor for creating and editing the website.
+    - Primary programming editor for creating and editing the website.
 2. [Gitpod](https://www.gitpod.io/)
-    - Gitpod is a IDE used firstly to create the page but then moved to VSCode.
+    - Gitpod is an IDE used firstly to create the page but then moved to VSCode.
 3. [Adobe Free Online Editor](https://www.adobe.com/express/feature/image/editor)
     - Adobe free online editor was used to edit photos used on the website.
 4. [Pexals](https://www.pexels.com/)